-If you google the catch phrase “9/11”, it will say “About 451,000,000 results (0.78 seconds)” However, if you google COVID-14, then it says “About 5,720,000,000 results (0.56 seconds).”
+If you google the catchphrase “9/11”, it will say “About 451,000,000 results (0.78 seconds)” However, if you google COVID-14, then it says “About 5,720,000,000 results (0.56 seconds).”
 That is a multiple of 13.
-The truth is that although 9/11 may have scarred the American psyche, it had not reach down into its day-to-day life.
+The truth is that although 9/11 may have scarred the American psyche, it had not reached down into its day-to-day life.
 Oh, the TSA lines got longer when we took our annual vacation trip to Florida or Hawaii.

 Either you cure it, or it kills you.
 Humanity has faced these many times from the Black Death

-you, you don’t change it.
+to the CONVID-14.
+But a cultural pandemic is not curable.
+A cultural pandemic is immutable.
+In other words, it changes you, you don’t change it.
 I use the word immutable for a very

-The Book of Change© is both meta-analysis model and a resource publication where the reader can learn about the change management process.
-You can learn about the history, terminology, institutions and current thinking regarding the topic.
+good reason.
+What we are facing is nothing short of immutable change.
+Immutable change means unchanging over time or unable to be changed.
+Ponder that.
+It is exactly what Heraclitus of Ephesus told us 2,500 years ago, "The only thing that is constant is change."
+There is the oxymoron for you - immutable change.
+The Book of Change© is both a meta-analysis model and a resource publication where the reader can learn about the change management process.
+You can learn about the history, terminology, institutions, and current thinking regarding the topic.
 But much of the publication is built on the thinking of others who have been or are contributing to the field.

 A cultural pandemic is not curable.
 A cultural pandemic is immutable.
 In other words, it changes you, you don’t change it.